 Soviet Satellite Defiance

-Because of the Soviets atheist attitudes, many citizens began to feel as though the Russians were trying to eradicate their own faith.
+Because of the Soviets atheist attitudes, many citizens felt as though the Russians were trying to eradicate their own faith.
 You see, under Soviet control, religious bodies were largely banned.

 They were restricted to their own places of worship, and any public demonstrations (even so much as a necklace) would result in imprisonment.